Its-All-About-the-Journey/100daysofcode/source_code/day001/README.md

 Overall day 1 was very easy for me since I am not a beginner.
 I did have to google to find out the creator of the term 'bug'.
 I thought the person was a 'she' but the video said a "he" invented the term bug.
-Apparently Thomas Sloane was the first and not Grace Hooper.
+Apparently Thomas Edison was the first and not Grace Hooper.

 # Environment